-While the knee joint appears to be a simple machine from the outside, it is made up of intricate muscles, tendons, bone, ligaments, cartilage, and fluid.
-All of these components are susceptible to injury, whether through routine wear and tear or a single impact.
-Knee injuries are one of the most common injuries for athletes and active people.
-Unlike hip damage, which tends to become more common as we get older, knee injuries don't discriminate based on age.
-Torn ACLs and other knee injuries are common for teen athletes.
+The knee is made up of an intricate network of muscles, tendons, bone, ligaments, cartilage, and fluid.
+All of these components are susceptible to injury, through routine wear and tear or a single impact.
+Injuries to the knee are common among athletes and active people.
+Unlike hip damage, which tends to become more common as we get older, knee injuries do not discriminate based on age.

-Tendons are responsible for knee mobility, as they connect the knee bones to leg muscles.
-The most common muscle-tendon injuries occur due to hyperextension of the hamstring muscles, one of the three posterior thigh muscles in between the hip and the knee.
-Luckily, these injuries are relatively mild and don't need much medical intervention.
-Treatment typically includes ice packs, elevating the affected leg, and rest.
+Tendons are responsible for knee mobility, connecting the knee bones to the leg muscles.
+The most common muscle-tendon injuries occur due to hyperextension of the hamstring, one of the three posterior thigh muscles between the hip and the knee.
+Luckily, these injuries are usually mild and do not need medical intervention.
+Applying an ice pack, elevating the affected leg, and rest are often enough for recovery.
 A doctor may suggest special exercises and physical therapy for more severe cases.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.